Supergiovane/KNXUltimate/README.md

 `KNXClient` supports KNX/IP Secure and Data Secure.

 - Requirements: KNX Secure router/interface and ETS keyring (`.knxkeys`).
-For `TunnelTCP`, the interface IA is optional — if omitted, the client auto‑selects a usable tunnel from the keyring.
+For `TunnelTCP`, the interface IA is optional — if omitted, the client auto-selects a usable tunnel from the keyring.
-- Data Secure: Group Addresses present in the keyring are encrypted end‑to‑end; GA not present remain plain.
+- Data Secure: Group Addresses present in the keyring are encrypted end-to-end; GA not present remain plain.
 - Modes:
   - `TunnelTCP` + `isSecureKNXEnabled: true` → secure session (Secure Wrapper) + Data Secure per GA.
   - `Multicast` + `isSecureKNXEnabled: true` → secure routing (Secure Wrapper over multicast with timer synchronization via 0x0955) + Data Secure per GA.

 Routing (Multicast) specifics
 - Outgoing frames are injected as `L_DATA_IND` when using routing (both plain and secure).
 This mirrors ETS and xKNX behavior and ensures devices react correctly to injected telegrams.
 Do not use `L_DATA_REQ` for routing injection.
 - Secure routing needs a synchronized timer.
 By default the client waits until the timer is authenticated before sending.
-Additionally, on secure multicast startup the client proactively sends a `TimerNotify (0x0955)` once, so the timer can authenticate immediately even if the router doesn’t broadcast it right away.
+Additionally, on secure multicast startup the client proactively sends a `TimerNotify (0x0955)` once, so the timer can authenticate immediately even if the router doesn't broadcast it right away.
 Plain multicast is unaffected.
 - Option: `secureRoutingWaitForTimer` (default `true`) controls gating of outgoing frames until the timer is authenticated.

 Authorized senders (Data Secure, secure routing)
-- When sending to a Data Secure Group Address over routing, KNX routers enforce an “authorized senders” list per GA.
+- When sending to a Data Secure Group Address over routing, KNX routers enforce an "authorized senders" list per GA.
 If your current `physAddr` is not authorized for that GA, the router will drop the telegram.
 - The client automatically avoids this problem by selecting an allowed sender IA for each secure GA based on the ETS keyring.
-If the configured `physAddr` is not in the GA’s Senders list, the library overrides the source IA with one that is authorized for that GA (taken from the keyring’s Senders for that GA) before building the Secure APDU.
+If the configured `physAddr` is not in the GA's Senders list, the library overrides the source IA with one that is authorized for that GA (taken from the keyring's Senders for that GA) before building the Secure APDU.
 - Prerequisites: your `.knxkeys` (ETS Project Keyring) must include the target GA and its Senders list.
 If no Senders are present for that GA in the keyring, the client keeps `physAddr` and the router may still drop the frame as unauthorized.
 - This behavior is automatic whenever `hostProtocol: 'Multicast'` and `isSecureKNXEnabled: true` and the GA is protected by a Data Secure key in the keyring.
 No additional option is required.

 Mixed secure/plain on one instance
 - A single `KNXClient` instance can handle Data Secure and plain Group Addresses at the same time.
-Data Secure is applied per‑GA: if a GA has a key in the ETS keyring, the APDU is encrypted; if not, the APDU stays plain.
+Data Secure is applied per-GA: if a GA has a key in the ETS keyring, the APDU is encrypted; if not, the APDU stays plain.
 - Secure routing (multicast): when `isSecureKNXEnabled: true`, all routing frames are transported inside the KNX/IP Secure Wrapper (`0x0950`).
-“Plain” APDUs still travel inside that wrapper.
+"Plain" APDUs still travel inside that wrapper.
 This allows mixing secure and plain GA on the same instance.
-If you also need to emit non‑wrapped plain routing frames simultaneously, run a second `KNXClient` with `isSecureKNXEnabled: false`.
+If you also need to emit non-wrapped plain routing frames simultaneously, run a second `KNXClient` with `isSecureKNXEnabled: false`.
 - Secure tunnelling (TCP): the tunnel is always wrapped (Secure Wrapper).
-APDU encryption (Data Secure) remains per‑GA; GA without keys remain plain.
+APDU encryption (Data Secure) remains per-GA; GA without keys remain plain.
-- Receive path: with secure enabled, the client decrypts `0x0950` frames and forwards the inner plain cEMI; it also accepts non‑wrapped routing frames if present on the bus.
+- Receive path: with secure enabled, the client decrypts `0x0950` frames and forwards the inner plain cEMI; it also accepts non-wrapped routing frames if present on the bus.
 The `indication` event always exposes a plain (decrypted) cEMI when keys are available.

 Troubleshooting (routing)
-- If an actuator doesn’t react to writes sent over routing, verify that your app injects `L_DATA_IND` (not `L_DATA_REQ`).
-From version 5.0.0‑beta the library automatically uses `L_DATA_IND` for multicast writes/reads/responses.
+- If an actuator doesn't react to writes sent over routing, verify that your app injects `L_DATA_IND` (not `L_DATA_REQ`).
+From version 5.0.0-beta the library automatically uses `L_DATA_IND` for multicast writes/reads/responses.
 - For secure routing, ensure your ETS keyring contains a Backbone key and that the target Group Addresses are present with keys (Data Secure).
 You can list them with the example `examples/listSecureGroups.ts`.

 Behavior when fields are unset
-- secureTunnelConfig.tunnelInterfaceIndividualAddress (TunnelTCP): if omitted/empty, the client auto‑selects a tunnel from the ETS keyring and retries interfaces until authentication and connect succeed.
+- secureTunnelConfig.tunnelInterfaceIndividualAddress (TunnelTCP): if omitted/empty, the client auto-selects a tunnel from the ETS keyring and retries interfaces until authentication and connect succeed.
 The chosen IA is exposed runtime in `client._options.secureTunnelConfig.tunnelInterfaceIndividualAddress` after connect.
 - physAddr:
-  - Multicast: must be provided; it’s your node’s source IA on the bus.
+  - Multicast: must be provided; it's your node's source IA on the bus.
   - TunnelUDP: optional; used as cEMI source if set.
   - TunnelTCP: optional and ignored for the bus source (gateway provides the tunnel IA); Data Secure signs as the interface IA from the keyring.

-Secure TCP auto‑selection details
+Secure TCP auto-selection details
-- IA selection: the client runs discovery for `ipAddr:ipPort`, reads the gateway “Host” IA, and selects keyring interfaces whose `Host` matches it.
+- IA selection: the client runs discovery for `ipAddr:ipPort`, reads the gateway "Host" IA, and selects keyring interfaces whose `Host` matches it.
 Candidates are sorted descending (e.g. …255, …254, …253).
 If no match by `Host`, it falls back to all keyring interfaces of type `Tunneling`.
-- Single‑NIC discovery: when `options.interface` is empty/undefined, discovery is executed only on the local NIC that shares the same subnet of `ipAddr` (no scan across all OS interfaces).
+- Single-NIC discovery: when `options.interface` is empty/undefined, discovery is executed only on the local NIC that shares the same subnet of `ipAddr` (no scan across all OS interfaces).
 - Timeouts: detailed discovery runs ~3s on the chosen NIC; if nothing is found, a lightweight simple discovery runs ~5s on the same NIC and is adapted to the detailed format.
-- Logging: look for lines starting with “Secure TCP:” to follow selection steps (discovered Host IA, candidates, chosen IA).
+- Logging: look for lines starting with "Secure TCP:" to follow selection steps (discovered Host IA, candidates, chosen IA).
-- Override: set `secureTunnelConfig.tunnelInterfaceIndividualAddress` and/or `interface` explicitly to skip the auto‑selection.
+- Override: set `secureTunnelConfig.tunnelInterfaceIndividualAddress` and/or `interface` explicitly to skip the auto-selection.

 <div style="background:#e9f7e9;border:1px solid #c8e6c8;border-radius:10px;padding:14px 16px;margin:16px 0;">